AdrianDC/advanced_development_shell_tools/forums/README.md

     *
     * I am not responsible for bricked devices, dead SD cards,
     * thermonuclear war, or you getting fired because the alarm app failed.
 Please
-    * do some research if you have any concerns about features included in this ROM
+    * do some research if you have any concerns about features included in this project
     * before flashing it!
 YOU are choosing to make these modifications, and if
     * you point the finger at me for messing up your device, I will laugh at you.
     */